-Source: Harvester logbook and sales slip data, years 2010-2020.
+Source: Harvester logbook and sales slip data, years 2011-2021.

-The BC Fish Processing Employment3 reports that wild shellfish processing employment contributed 526 jobs in 2016.
-A 2010 study of the economics of BC's crab fishery reports that 43% of wild shellfish processing employment is related to crab (although a more recent estimate is not available)3.
-Based on estimates presented in GSGislason and Associates (2017), this processing labour would result in approximately \$2.6M in wages.4
+The B.C.
+Fish Processing Employment3 reports that wild shellfish processing employment contributed 526 jobs in 2016.
+A 2010 study of the economics of B.C.'s crab fishery reports that 43% of wild shellfish processing employment is related to crab (although a more recent estimate is not available)3.
+Based on estimates presented in GSGislason and Associates (2017), this processing labour would result in approximately \$4.4M in wages.4

 In addition to supporting commercial fisheries and seafood processing employment, the crab fishery in British Columbia significantly contributes to provincial exports.
-In 2020, the value of crab exports was \$187.2M, which represented over 14% of all BC seafood exports5.
-A decadehigh quantity of crabs were harvested in 2020.
-However, the value of crab exports decreased by 10%, compared to 2019.
-This implies that the price of crabs decreased in 2020, likely driven by worldwide stay at home orders due to COVID-19.
+In 2021, the value of crab exports was \$255.2M, which represented over 18% of all B.C. seafood exports5, the highest share in the past decade.
+High harvest continuing into 2021 has also increased the total amount of crab exported.

-Figure 4 illustrates the export volume and average price of all crab exports from BC from 2010-2020.
-Starting in 2010, the average real price of crab exports climbed steadily starting from nearly \$6 per pound to just over \$11 per pound in 2016.
-Afterwards, from 2017 to 2020, the quantity of
+Figure 4 illustrates the export volume and average price of all crab exports from B.C. from 2010-2021.
+Starting in 2010, the average real price of crab exports climbed steadily starting from over

 3 British Columbia Fish Processing Employment (2016), (31/Aug/2018), p.
-6 crab exports steadily increased, while the real price of crab exports decreased.
-By 2020, the real price of crab exports was \$7.50 per pound, 32% less than in 2016.
+6

-4GSGislason & Associates (2017) estimates that the wages associated with crab processing is around \$0.45 per kilogram.
-Applying this to the estimate for 2020 landings yields about \$2.6M in processing wages.
+4 GSGislason & Associates (2017) estimates that the wages associated with crab processing is around \$0.45 per kilogram.
+Applying this to the landed kilograms estimate for 2021 landings yields about \$4.4M in processing wages.